University Staff are the most common type of employee at CU System Administration.

 9. After a verbal acceptance, the hiring manager is encouraged to reach out to the finalist to congratulate them and discuss any pertinent early details.

 10. HR initiates the background check and prepares the offer letter through an eOffer process.
-The hiring manager reviews the letter for approval, and then it is sent electronically to the finalist for acceptance.
+The hiring manager reviews the letter for approval, then it is sent electronically to the finalist for acceptance.

-11. HR collects the finalist’s date of birth and social security number in preparation of the hire in HCM.
+11. HR collects the finalist’s date of birth and Social Security number in preparation of the hire in HCM.
 The hiring manager notifies HR when all other finalists have been notified they were not selected.

 12. HR closes out the search in CU Careers and passes the new hire’s information to the HR Operations team to begin the onboarding process.